bids-standard/bids-specification/src/03-modality-agnostic-files.md

 -   `strain_rrid`: research resource identifier ([RRID](https://scicrunch.org/resources/Organisms/search))
     of the strain of the species

--   `diagnosis`: string value describing the diagnosis of the participant.
-    The diagnosis MAY instead be specified in [Sessions files](06-longitudinal-and-multi-site-studies.md#sessions-file) in case it changes over time.

 Throughout BIDS you can indicate missing values with `n/a` (for "not available").